gyorilab/emmaa/doc/architecture/metamodel.rst

-The meta-model will be implemented as a specification that can be implemented in different ways depending on the model type; in this way it will resemble the `MIRIAM <https://co.mbine.org/standards/miriam>`_ (Minimimal Information Required In the Annotation of Models) standard, but with specific extensions aimed at automating high-level scientific queries.
+The meta-model will be implemented as a specification that can be implemented in different ways depending on the model type; in this way it will resemble the `MIRIAM <https://co.mbine.org/standards/miriam>`_ (Minimimal Information Required In the Annotation of Models) standard, which specifies the use of `(subject, predicate, object)` triples to link model element to semantic concepts.

-In particular, the initial specification for model annotation in EMMAA will include the following requirements to support basic simulation and analysis tasks:
+The EMMAA metamodel establishes several specific concepts and annotation guidelines aimed at automating high-level scientific queries.
+In particular, the initial specification for model annotation in EMMAA includes the following requirements to support basic simulation and analysis tasks:

 1. Model entities (e.g., variables in an ODE model, nodes in a network model) must be linked to identifiers in external ontologies.
-2. Entity states (e.g., phosphorylated, mutated, active or inactive proteins) should be identified semantically variables using an external ontology or controlled vocabulary.
+2. Entity states (e.g., phosphorylated, mutated, active or inactive proteins) should be identified semantically using an external ontology or controlled vocabulary.
 3. Model processes (e.g., reactions in an ODE model, edges in a network model) must be linked to a piece of knowledge including